yousif-khalil-abdulkarim/daiso-core/website/docs/3_Cache/3_cache_factory.md

             serde,
         }),
     },
-    // You can set the default adapter
+    // You can set an optional default adapter
     defaultAdapter: "memory",
 });
 ```